hollowillow/hollowillow.github.io/README.md

 but i believe it has taken away from the that old internet vibe of everyone having their own corner of the internet.

-a personalised website goes a long way to distinguish yourself from others, while bringing all your posts and projects in a single curated space.
+a personalised website goes a long way to distinguish yourself from others, while bringing all your posts and projects together, into a single curated space.